-Andrew J. Houtenville, Ph.D., is Associate Professor of Economics and Research Director at the Institute on Disability at the University of New Hampshire.
+Andrew J. Houtenville, Ph.D., is an associate professor of Economics and the research director at the Institute on Disability at the University of New Hampshire.
 His research focuses on the design of survey questions to identify people with disabilities; analysis of time-trends and geographic dispersion in disability and the employment of people with disabilities; and identification of economic, social, programmatic, and workplace barriers and facilitators to the participation of people with disabilities in the labor market.
 He is currently the principal investigator of the Rehabilitation Research and Training Center (RRTC) on Disability Statistics and Demographics and the RRTC on Employment Policy and Measurement, both funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
-He received a M.A. and a Ph.D. in economics from the University of New Hampshire.
+He received an M.A. and a Ph.D. in economics from the University of New Hampshire.

 Kurt L. Johnson

-Barbara L. Kornblau, J.D., OTR/L, is Executive Director of the Coalition for Disability Health Equity and on the faculty in the Division of Occupational Therapy in the School of Allied Health at Florida A&M University.
-She also serves as a consultant to the American Association on Health and Disability.
+Barbara L. Kornblau, J.D., OTR/L, FAOTA, DASPE, CCM, CDMS, CPE, is the executive director of the Coalition for Disability Health Equity and on the faculty in the Division of Occupational Therapy in the School of Allied Health at Florida A&M University.
+She also serves as a consultant to the American Association on Health and Disability and the United Spinal Association.
 Ms. Kornblau is past president of the American Occupational Therapy Association, a former Robert Wood Johnson Health Policy Fellow in the Offices of Senators Harkin and Rockefeller, an attorney, a Certified Case Manager, a Certified Disability Management Specialist, a Certified Pain Educator, and a person with a disability.
 She is recognized as an expert in disability policy, return to work issues, assistive technology, and reasonable accommodations under the Americans with Disabilities Act and the Rehabilitation Act.
 She received a J.D. from the University of Miami and her occupational therapy degree from the University of Wisconsin–Madison.

 Philip J. Marion

-Philip Jordan Marion, M.D., M.S., M.P.H., is a board-certified physical medicine and rehabilitation/pain management specialist.
-He is Clinical Professor of Medicine at the George Washington University School of Medicine & Health Sciences.
+Philip Jordan Marion, M.D., M.S., M.P.H., is a board-certified physical medicine and a rehabilitation/pain management specialist.
+He is a clinical professor of Medicine at the George Washington University School of Medicine & Health Sciences.
 Dr. Marion established the Rehabilitation Medicine Unit and is an attending physician at the George Washington University Hospital.
-Dr. Marion is also currently the Medical Director for the Polytrauma Amputation Network Site at the Washington DC VA Medical Center.
+Dr. Marion is also currently the medical director for the Polytrauma Amputation Network Site at the Washington, DC, VA Medical Center.
 His clinical interests include physical functional assessment, disability evaluation, and pain management.
 Dr. Marion completed his medical degree at the New York University School of Medicine.
 His clinical training was completed at Bellevue General Hospital and the Rusk Institute of Rehabilitation Medicine.
 While completing his residency training, Dr. Marion simultaneously obtained a master’s degree in Finance and Health Policy at the Wagner School of Public Service at New York University.
-Dr. Marion began his clinical practice at the National Rehabilitation Hospital and during that time completed the Master of Public Health degree program at The George Washington University.
+Dr. Marion began his clinical practice at the National Rehabilitation Hospital and during that time completed the Master of Public Health degree program at George Washington University.
 Also during this time, he established the Howard University Medical Student Program at the National Rehabilitation Hospital.
-Dr. Marion was selected as a Robert Wood Johnson Health Policy Fellow and worked on health care reform on Capitol Hill.
+Dr. Marion was selected as a Robert Wood Johnson Foundation Health Policy Fellow and worked on health care reform on Capitol Hill.

-Susan McGurk, Ph.D., is Professor of Occupational Therapy, with a secondary appointment in the Departments of Psychology and Brain Sciences, and is a member of the Center of Psychiatric Rehabilitation at Boston University.
-Dr. McGurk has expertise in neuropsychology, serious mental illness, and cognitive and vocational rehabilitation, and directs a multi-faceted research program addressing methods and mechanisms in cognitive remediation, the role of cognitive impairments in employment, academic pursuits, and independent living in persons with serious psychiatric illness, and in other conditions affecting cognition and community functioning.
-Current research projects address the use of physical exercise to enhance cognitive remediation-related neuroplastic processes; tablet-based home practice of computerized cognitive exercises in people with schizophrenia seeking work; and a multi-site dismantling study of the specific components of a cognitive enhancement program, The Thinking Skills for Work Program, that are essential to helping people with psychiatric illness achieve their employment goals.
+Susan McGurk, Ph.D., is a professor of Occupational Therapy, with a secondary appointment in the Department of Psychological and Brain Sciences, and is a member of the Center of Psychiatric Rehabilitation at Boston University.
+Dr. McGurk is a neuropsychologist, with expertise in serious mental illnesses, and vocational rehabilitation, and community based implementation of cognitive remediation programming.
+She directs a multi-faceted research program addressing methods and mechanisms in cognitive remediation, cognitive self-management strategies, and the role of cognitive impairments in difficulties with employment, academic pursuits, and independent living in persons with serious psychiatric illnesses, and in other conditions affecting cognition and community functioning.
+Current research projects address the use of physical exercise to enhance cognitive remediation-related neuroplastic processes; tablet-based home practice of computerized cognitive exercises in people with schizophrenia seeking work; a multi-site dismantling study of the specific components of a cognitive enhancement program developed by McGurk and Colleagues, The Thinking Skills for Work Program (TSW), that are essential to helping people with psychiatric illness achieve their employment goals; and the development of a scaled up training model for practitioners of TSW.
 Dr. McGurk received her Ph.D. from the University of California, Los Angeles.

 Judith G. McKenzie